Brush up on your French before you visit, you will inevitably need it.

 Looking like a tourist is not something desirable.
 So, why not consider packing a few of our stylish designer pieces for your travels?
-We recommend the Andrea Pants, The turtleneck Blake Top (one of the key styles to have this Fall/Winter) and the ever stylish travel jacket, the Gianna Jacket.
+We recommend bringing some of our wrinkle free tops to make traveling in style as easy as possible.

 Of course, if these pieces are not for you then we have many more items that you can shop which are more suited to your travel fashion taste.
 Black is a common part of the color palette in Paris.
 With the range of Anatomie clothing available in black, you will have no problem finding suitable attire.
-The Macey Jacket, the Donna Tee, Donatella Dress, and Lori Pants.
 Aside from your travel fashion wardrobe though, you will have plenty of opportunities to shop some of the best boutiques and designer brands in the world.

 A top tip if you’re planning on visiting some of Paris’ many amazing museums is to go early in the month: the first weekend is free admission.
 Either that, or go during one of these festivals: Nuit des Musées (in May), Nuit Blanche (in October) and Journées des Patrimoine (3rd week of September).